COVID19 Symptoms and Testing

-Two OptumServe testing sites are available in Grass Valley and Kings Beach.
+Two OptumServe testing sites are available in Grass Valley and the Town of Truckee.
 Symptomatic or asymptomatic can be tested.
 Insured, underinsured, and uninsured are welcome.

 Tests can also still be conducted by doctors offices too, but you do not need your physicians approval to be tested at the OptumServe site.
 Call your primary care physician before physically going to the doctor.

 Please note that return time for results may vary and can be expected within 2-7 days.